-With all the excitement of the upcoming holiday season, feeling subpar may put a damper during the much anticipated time of the year.
-Embrace these healthy holiday tips and live the season not only the healthiest, but to the fullest!
+Feeling overwhelmed with nutrition may put a damper during the much anticipated time of the year.
+Embrace these healthy holiday tips to live the healthiest and fullest this season!

 2. Practice Food Safety